FailAcademy/learning/wdp-vancouver/_lessons/week-05/01b-intro-to-react.md

 In today's lab we'll start coding our first React mini-project. **A Snazzy todo list!**

+What you need to create:
+- A component for the app, linked to the DOM.
+- A component for the Todo List.
+- A component for each individual todo

+The list of todos should be generated using the `.map()` method from an Array of Todo objects.
+You'll need to style the todo list and controls as well.

 #### Mini-Project Stretch Goals
 - Add the ability to change the name of a todo, once it's need added.
-- Add the ability to filter: Show only completed todos; show only incomplete todos
+- Add the ability to filter: Show only completed todos & show only incomplete todos

 ---